shathasultan/holbertonschool-low_level_programming/function_pointers/README.md

-Task 0: print_name - use function pointers to print names.
+Task 1: array_iterator - executes a function on each element of an array.
+The function `array_iterator` takes an integer array, its size, and a function pointer `action`.

-This task demonstrates creating a function that prints names using a pointer to another function.
-If the name or function pointer is NULL, nothing is printed.
+It applies `action` to each element of the array.
+If the array or function pointer is NULL, it does nothing.